This Creamy Tomato Salmon Gnocchi is a quick and delicious dish perfect for a chilly evening.

 - While the salmon is cooking peel and finely chop one onion and 4 garlic cloves.

-- Add the remaining 1 tbsp of olive oil to the skillet and saute the onion for 4-5 minutes until soft.
+- Add the remaining 1 tablespoon of olive oil to the skillet and saute the onion for 4-5 minutes until soft.

 - Add the chopped garlic and cook for 30 seconds until fragrant.